 When you, or another authorised adult, take your child out of school, you will be asked to sign a register.
 You will also be issued with an Authorised Absence Pass.

-Clackmannanshire Council has an arrangement with Police Scotland that young people, who are not in school during normal school hours, whether or not they are with an adult, may be challenged.
+Clackmannanshire Council has an arrangement with Police Scotland that children, who are not in school during normal school hours, whether or not they are with an adult, may be challenged.
 If the child does not have an Authorised Absence Pass, then the Police may return the child to school.
 The Council's Attendance and Welfare Officers and Community Wardens may also approach young people and ask to see the Authorised Absence Pass.

 If your child is late for school, please send a note of explanation with your child or telephone the school.
 Of course, you may not be aware that your child is late for school - s/he may leave home in adequate time for school and delay on the way.